dtempx/syphonx/documentation/examples/google-search-3a.md

 Unfortunately, there are several challenges here.
 The content that contains the `data-q` nodes isn't as decorated with attributes that have nice semantic meaning as is typically the case.
 Also there is a `heading` node but it's fairly buried and doesn't share an immediate common ancestor with the `data-q` nodes.

 When there's nothing else to go on, a good strategy is to target the text that appears on the page, *"People also ask"* in this case, and then drill down to find the questions.
 But this requires some non-trivial DOM tree traversals.
+Another challenge can be that plain CSS selectors in other environments don't support targeting text content, only elements and attributes.

 The good news is this is exactly the kind of problem that [jQuery](https://en.wikipedia.org/wiki/JQuery) selectors were designed to handle.
-Here is a jQuery selector that successfully navigates the compexities described above.
+Here is a jQuery selector that successfully navigates all the compexities discussed above.

 ```
 $('span:contains("People also ask")')